STARGUARD

 Starguard Amazons

 The base rim is painted in Citadel Snakebite Leather (brown).
 I use a brown for the base rim, because black feels unnatural, and green feels like it's failing to be grass.
 Brown is still an earth color, so it fits in, and stands out just enough, I think.
-Because the flock and wooden glue is slightly transparent, I prepare the top of the base with various warm greens.
+Because the flock and wooden glue is slightly transparent laid on, I prepare the top of the base with various warm greens.

 Alien vegetation on round 20mm bases